The topic of hyper-extension of the back during kettlebell training comes up frequently, especially with beginners.

 Let’s clear something up right away, first of all, back hyper-extensions when done right—and they’re done everyday on the GHD—are incredible good for you.
 Like with any exercise, it’s not something you do day one, you have to work on strength and flexibility first.

 Now the other news, what you see in kettlebell sport or kettlebell training, is not back (thoracic spine) hyper-extension, it’s hip extension with a crunch (or thoracic flexion if you want to get technical).

 At 45 seconds in you can you see hip extension and thoracic flexion.

 Hip flexion is where you pull the top of the pelvis down towards the ground, extension is the opposite.
 Hip hyperextension is not something everyone can do right away, you need flexibility at the front, something you’ll need to work on over a period of time.

 Hip hyperextension, i.e. in a neutral position you’d be in extension, and going further back, i.e. pulling the pelvis further back, is called hip hyper-extension (hyper is going past).
 But most people associate an injury with the word hyper-extension, and its definition is:

 Hyper-extension is an excessive joint movement in which the angle formed by the bones of a particular joint is opened, or straightened, beyond its normal, healthy, range of motion.

-The second step is to crunch, bring the shoulders and head forward, this is done via thoracic flexion, same action you make when performing crunches on the ground.
+The second step is to crunch, bring the shoulders and head forward, this is done via thoracic flexion, the same action you make when performing crunches on the ground.

 A belt should be used as an aid, not in conjunction with weak core muscles.
-A lifter should always start without a belt, as technique and weight progresses, the use of a belt can be introduced in training.
+A lifter should always start without a belt, as technique and weight progress, the use of a belt can be introduced in training.

 A belt is great for spinal integrity when dealing with previous injuries.